zingdrones/open-source-boxes/README.md

 1. Do not fly in high wind conditions
 2. Fly in ATTI mode for best control of the drone
 3. Always follow local regulations regarding drone deliveries

+## About Zing
+We build autonomous last mile delivery solutions compatible with the most common drones to help businesses around the globe reach new customers.
+Our mission is to enable drone deliveries at every location that currently utilizes cars or trucks for last mile deliveries.
+Learn more at [zingdrones.com](https://zingdrones.com)

 ---
 ## License